jerahmeel200/100-days-of-coding/Day-47/README.md

 **Q140** - Explain the error that occurs when trying to use a reserved word as a variable name.List three reserved words in JavaScript and create a valid use case for each.

+**Q141** - Discuss the significance of the await reserved word in asynchronous JavaScript.